A. Run PCIbex Locally

 """

-Reads a single PennController results file and parses it into headers and data rows.
+Reads a single PennController results file and parses it

 """